 - Obviously Evil: One of the characters even twirls his mustache.

 - Repeat Cut: The Ur-Example and Trope Maker.
 Used several times, as when the sailors are being huddled up on the deck for execution, or when the mother on the Odessa steps reacts to being shot.

 - The Revolution Will Not Be Vilified: Duh.

 - Sinister Minister: That Moses-looking guy on the ship is an exaggerated version of an Russian Orthodox priest and is meant to show how religion is used to support the status quo and reinforce authority.
 While the film didn't focus on it, an obligatory anti-religion comment would be unavoidable.

-- Splash of Color: While not Deliberately Monochrome because color photography simply was not available, the Potemkin flew a red flag that was colored in frame by frame.
+- Splash of Color: The Potemkin flew a red flag that was colored in frame by frame.